gadelhati/maps-front/README.md

 - [x] input group
 - [x] extract all records in pdf
 - [x] user: improve visual of add multiple roles
+- [ ] test the hooks with anothers interfaces

 #### in concept
 - [ ] set combobox, turn with switch